-This course is designed to introduce studenst to the wide variety of questions being asked by researchers in this exciting field and the approaches they are taking to answer these questions.
+This course introduces students to the wide variety of questions being asked by researchers in this exciting field and the approaches they are taking to answer these questions.
 This course complements BIOL 263 in content, concentrating on the nongenomic aspects of the cell.
 We will cover topics such as biological membranes and ion channels, cell organelles and their function, cell regulation, and intercellular and intracellular communication.
 This counts toward the upper-level cellular/molecular biology requirement for the major.
 Prerequisite: BIOL 116.
 Prerequisite or corequisite: CHEM 121 or 122.
-Generally offered every other year.
+Generally offered every other year..